Introduction / History

 What Are Their Beliefs?

-The majority of Chero are Hindu, and Brahman priests serve at all their weddings.
+The majority of Chero are Hindu, and Brahmin priests serve at all their weddings.
 About one-fifth the Chero are Muslims, who were converted during Muslim invasions of the nineteenth century.

 What Are Their Needs?